Since | 19.0 |

 Animation Save Path

-When this is turned on, set the Save Path metadata for the layer containing the geometry to this file path.
-When you write out USD using a USD render node, the geometry will be saved out to a
+When turned on, sets the Save Path metadata for the layer containing the geometry to this file path.
+When you write out USD using a USD render node, the geometry is saved out to a .usd

 layer file using this file path (after output processing).